2021 Japanese general election: Results

 Many polls had predicted a weakened LDP or even a complete loss of government control in the elections, with one poll by The Japan Times suggesting the party would lose around 40 seats.
 Though the LDP did lose 25 seats compared to the previous elections, they comfortably maintained their single-party majority in the Diet.

-The opposition coalition of CDP, JCP, SDP, and Reiwa Shinsengumi failed to increase its seat share, suffering a net loss of thirteen seats compared to the outgoing parliament.
-The CDP itself remained the largest opposition party, finishing second with 96 seats; although this marked an increase on the 55 seats won by the original CDP in the 2017 elections, the party had held 109 seats going into the elections following the merger with the Democratic Party for the People.
-The JCP lost two seats going from 12 to 10, the SDP kept it's one constituency seat in Okinawa, and Reiwa Shinsengumi increased its seats from one prior to the election to three.
+The opposition coalition of CDP, JCP, SDP and Reiwa Shinsengumi failed to increase its seat share, suffering a net loss of thirteen seats compared to the outgoing parliament.
+The CDP itself remained the largest opposition party, finishing second with 96 seats; although this marked an increase on the 55 seats won by the original CDP in the 2017 elections, the party had held 109 seats going into the elections following the merger with the Democratic Party For the People.
+The JCP lost two seats going from 12 to 10, the SDP kept its one constituency seat in Okinawa, and Reiwa Shinsengumi increased its seats from one prior to the election to three.

 The Osaka-based Nippon Ishin no Kai saw a strong third-place finish with 41 seats, a net gain of 30.
 The party won all seats in Osaka prefecture, except for four where they did not stand a candidate.
 The party also finished first in the Kinki Proportional Block.